New Home Warranty

-Cover is offered during the construction phase of the build in the event of insolvency/fraud of the developer.
-One Guarantee will either pay for the costs to finish the build or refund the deposit* paid by the consumer/purchaser.
+Cover is offered during the construction phase of the build in the event of insolvency/fraud on the part of the developer.
+One Guarantee will either pay for the costs to finish the build or refund the deposit* paid by the consumer/purchaser. p>

 *Up to 10% of the purchase price subject to a limit of £100,000

 2. Defects Insurance Period (practical completion to year 2)

 It is the developers responsibility to address any structural defects in the first two years following the practical completion of the build.
 Redress may be offered to purchasers under the Consumer Code for New Homes for any non-structural related issues.

 3. Structural Insurance Period (years 3 to 12)

 Full risk transfer is provided in years 3-12, meaning that any structural defects that occur in this period will be covered under our policy.
 All our warranties are freely assignable for an unlimited number of times throughout the lifetime of the policy.